Scthe/scthe.github.io/content/blog/2023-12-10-vulkan-initialization/vulkan-initialization.md

 ## Pipeline cache

 In Vulkan, the pipeline complements commands that use shaders.
 To create a `VkPipeline`, one does need a `VkShaderModule`.
-[The pipeline for compute shaders](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkComputePipelineCreateInfo.html) consists mostly of `VkPipelineShaderStageCreateInfo` (derived from `VkShaderModule`) and the description of uniform bindings. the graphic pipeline uses the most complex Vulkan object - [VkGraphicsPipelineCreateInfo](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkGraphicsPipelineCreateInfo.html).
+[The pipeline for compute shaders](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkComputePipelineCreateInfo.html) consists mostly of `VkPipelineShaderStageCreateInfo` (derived from `VkShaderModule`) and the description of uniform bindings.
+The graphic pipeline uses the most complex Vulkan object - [VkGraphicsPipelineCreateInfo](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkGraphicsPipelineCreateInfo.html).
 Besides shader and uniform data, it describes vertex format, viewport size, depth/stencil/blending operations, front face culling, and many, many more.
-There is also a separate [vkCreateRayTracingPipelinesKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCreateRayTracingPipelinesKHR.html) to create a ray-tracing pipeline.
+There is also a separate [vkCreateRayTracingPipelinesKHR()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCreateRayTracingPipelinesKHR.html) to create a ray-tracing pipeline.

 `Pipeline cache` is required to create a new `VkPipeline`.
 As the name suggests, it tries to optimize the creation of new pipelines.
 Use [vkGetPipelineCacheData()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetPipelineCacheData.html) to get cache content and save it on the hard drive.
 Call [vkCreatePipelineCache()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCreatePipelineCache.html) to create a new cache. `VkPipelineCacheCreateInfo.pInitialData` is a `void*` pointer to the data retrieved from the hard drive.
 What is the content of the cache?
 It's driver-dependent.
 You can read Arseny Kapoulkine's ["Robust pipeline cache serialization"](https://zeux.io/2019/07/17/serializing-pipeline-cache/) for more details.
-It mentions e.g. how to discard the previous cache if the user has changes GPU or installs a new driver.
+It mentions e.g. how to discard the previous cache if the user has changed GPU or installed a new driver.

 ## Summary